dpatuwo/meteor_test_app/README.md

 # meteor_test_app
-Just a small app using Meteor
+Just a small app using Meteor.
+Nothing else, nothing more

+For day 50 HW